amymcgovern/pyparrot/README.md

 This is a work in progress.
 Planned extensions include:

 * **Mambo**
-   * Downloading pictures from the downward facing camera.
-We can take photos from it (mambo.take_picture()) but I haven't figured out the protocol to download the photos remotely yet.
-When I figure that out, I will update the code.
+   * Caught up unless there are user requests for specific functions

 * **Bebop**
    * Navigation: The Bebop has a lot of additional navigation commands available.
 These are on my agenda soon.
 For example, the relative move command seems quite useful.

 # Major updates and releases:
+* 5/23/2018: Updated function (contributed) to download pictures from Mambo's downward facing camera.
+* 3/25/2018: Added DroneVisionGUI which is a version of the vision that shows the video stream (for Bebop or Mambo) in real time.
 * 2/22/2018: Version 1.3.2.
 Updated DroneVision to make the vision processing faster.
 Interface changed to only have the user call open_vision and close_vision (and not start_video_buffering)
 * 2/10/2018: Version 1.3.1.
 Updated DroneVision to work on Windows.
 * 2/8/2018: Version 1.3.
 Vision is working for both the Mambo and Bebop in a general interface called DroneVision.
 Major documenation updates as well.